ansible-lockdown/RHEL7-CIS/README.md

 Branches
 --------

-**devel** - This is the default branch and the working development branch.
-Community pull requests will pull into this branch **main** - This is the release branch
+- **devel** - This is the default branch and the working development branch.
+Community pull requests will pull into this branch
+- **main** - This is the release branch
-**reports** - This is a protected branch for our scoring reports, no code should ever go here **all other branches** - Individual community member branches
+- **reports** - This is a protected branch for our scoring reports, no code should ever go here
+- **gh-pages** - This is the github pages branch
+- **all other branches** - Individual community member branches

 Community Contribution
 ----------------------